mkopache/Heating_control/README.md

 Heating_control
 ===============

+Provides bypass of the standard house thermostats so that other thermosensors and relays in communication with a python program can control house heating.

-provides real time and historical data for efficiently controlling a multi-source hot water heating system.
+Provides real time from selected points in the hot water loops of the heating system.